'Provocative' education report imagines Scotland's future

-It goes on to say: "The whole (global learning) scenario presupposes a return to economic growth and would require a greater share of gross GDP being invested wisely by government in an improving education service."'No easy answers'
+It goes on to say: "The whole (global learning) scenario presupposes a return to economic growth and would require a greater share of gross GDP being invested wisely by government in an improving education service."

 Sir Andrew said: "One of the key issues that arises from this work is whether 'learning opportunities for all' can be compatible with Scotland being a global leader in the field of university education.
 There is no easy answer, but it is vital that we start the debate now."

 Prof Graham Donaldson, honorary professor at the University of Glasgow, said: "There is no doubt that the four scenarios identified in this report are challenging and will provoke reaction.

 "But this substantial piece of work is about influencing how policymakers, educators and employers approach the long-term positioning of skills and learning in Scotland.